bd2kccd/causal-rest-api/README.md

 ## Example 2

-You can also query the data file info for a given id
+You can also query the data file info for a given file id

 ````
-GET /causal/api/v1.0/usr/zhy19/data/id/88 HTTP/1.1
+GET /causal/api/usr/zhy19/data/id/88 HTTP/1.1
 Host: localhost:9000
 Authorization: Basic emh5MTk6MTIzNDU2
 ````